Oxen-Studio/Resonance/README.md

 Found a bug?
 We'll send you a picture of a thumbs-up in exchange for any identified bug.

 * Open an issue for bugs or feature requests
-* Share feedback on Twitter/X or in the comments
+* ~~Share feedback on Twitter/X or in the comments~~ (Not yet created, but we will be very happy to see you share your love for it)
 * Have an idea for a custom skin?
 Let us know

 ## Philosophy